The Church Calendar: A year with Christ

 🔍 The Sanctification of Time

 The liturgical calendar transforms ordinary time into sacred time.
-Rather than mere chronological progression, the Church's year becomes a participation in eternity—each feast making present the eternal mysteries of salvation.
+Rather than mere chronological progression, the Church's year becomes a participation in eternity — each feast making present the eternal mysteries of salvation.
 Through this sacred rhythm, we live not merely in human time but in God's time.
+The CCC (§1168) describes this as the Year of the Lord — not our year organized around Christ, but Christ's own mystery unfolding within the structure of our time.

 Moveable Feasts: Following the Moon of Faith